Spoken Word Poetry Greenhouse.

 A space to share, learn, and grow as Christian poets together.

 The task of writing, perfecting and performing Spoken Word can seem daunting.
-Through this workshop we want to inspire, encourage and equip women to give it a go.
+We want to inspire, encourage and equip women to give it a go.
 So, whether you've performed live or haven't even started, you are really welcome to join us.

 How does the day work?